In this guide, you will find more information on moving your customers and subscriptions to Recharge from a specific subscription platform.

 Note: Some advanced authentication settings can cause connection issues between our exporter and your Woocommerce API.
 If these issues arise you'll need to use one of the other two methods for exporting your subscriber data.

 You can enlist the help of a trusted Recharge Partner to migrate from another platform.
-If you're a developer, view the Developer Docs for more information on integrating with Recharge using our Platform APIs.
+If you're a developer, view the Developer Docs for more information on integrating with Recharge using the Recharge API.

 Didn’t find what you’re looking for?Contact us